Emma Email Marketing Review

-- Video Tutorials: Emma offers a series of video tutorials to get you started
+- Video Tutorials: Emma offers a series of video tutorials to get you started.

-- Blog: You’ll find links to many of the blog posts on social media, but you can go right to the source and find information on email campaign tricks, as well as
+- Blog: You’ll find links to many of the blog posts on social media, but you can go right to the source and find information on email campaign tricks and more.

 Negative Reviews & Complaints